redfoxofwealden/quenington-wildlife-park/README.md

 - from the GitHub account home page, navigate to the quenington-wildlife-park repository
 - on the top navigation bar click on Settings
 - on the left side menu click on Pages
-- from the source section drop-down menu, select the Master Branch
+- from the source section drop-down menu, select the Main branch

-After the master branch has been selected, the page will be deployed after a few minutes.
+After the main branch has been selected, the page will be deployed after a few minutes.

 The website is now deployed and is at [redfoxofwealden.github.io/quenington-wildlife-park/](https://redfoxofwealden.github.io/quenington-wildlife-park/)